Running with Scissors (company): 1984-1996: Origins and Riedel Software Productions

+At Atari, Desi hired and befriended Riedel, a young programmer and recent Rochester Institute of Technology dropout.
+With Desi as his business negotiator, Riedel created the 1984 game Spy vs. Spy for First Star Software and Mad magazine.
+The title was a critical and financial success, netting Riedel industry-wide recognition and spawning two sequels.
+Amidst Atari's ongoing financial instability following the video game crash of 1983, Desi and Riedel founded their own company, Riedel Software Productions, Inc. (RSP), in 1986.
+RSP specialized in developing games based on licensed properties on a work for hire basis, mainly producing family-oriented titles for Children's Television Workshop, The Walt Disney Company, Warner Bros., the World Wrestling Federation, and others.
+Notable releases include MicroLeague Wrestling (1987), an early display of digitized video game graphics, and Big Bird's Hide and Speak (1990), a fully-voiced NES title.
+Because Desi had no knowledge of programming and little interest in video games, he handled business affairs for the company, while Riedel was in charge of creative operations.

-By the early 1990s, when Desi was 39, several factors led him to wish to relocate; Desi and Riedel discussed several potential cities—including Phoenix, Santa Fe, Albuquerque, and Seattle—before they settled on Tucson, Arizona.
-Desi, Riedel and RSP moved to Tucson in 1991.
-At the time, RSP consisted of the two founders and two further employees, however, one of the employees did not turn up at John F. Kennedy International Airport, where the team was supposed to meet for the relocation, while the other employee quit two weeks following the relocation and moved back to New York.
-RSP was welcomed to the city by officials and the Greater Tucson Economic Council.
+By the early 1990s, when Desi was 39, several factors led him to wish to relocate; Desi and Riedel discussed several potential cities—including Phoenix, Santa Fe, Albuquerque, and Seattle—before settling on Tucson, Arizona.
+Desi, Riedel and RSP moved to Tucson in late 1991.
+At the time, RSP consisted of the two founders and two employees.
+However, one of the employees did not turn up at John F. Kennedy International Airport, where the team was supposed to meet for the relocation, while the other quit two weeks following the relocation and moved back to New York.
+RSP opened its Tucson office in February 1992, and was welcomed to the city by officials and the Greater Tucson Economic Council.
 The company was among the list of companies (others including Hughes Electronics) honored for moving to the city in 1992.
-In Tucson, RSP continued its prior business of developing child-friendly games and licensed games, though by 1996–1997, Desi and much of RSP's team were bored of developing them, wherefore RSP set up RWS as a separate company to develop games targeted at adults.
-This formation was announced on March 13, 1997.
-Initially, RWS was to be run alongside RSP, drawing funding from RSP's sales and acting as RSP's edgier label.
-Shared between the two companies were three development teams: One, consisting of seven people, developed the first RWS game, one creating an edutainment game based on the film Free Willy, and another making an edutainment game for an academic publisher.
+In Tucson, RSP continued developing licensed games for children, earning several awards and receiving letters of recommendation from high-profile clients.
+RSP's titles generated over in sales in 1993, and by 1995, the company had moved to larger headquarters and grown to 21 employees.